farlee2121/DevEssentialsBlog/content/draft/Open-Closed-by-Example/2022-09-16-1-OPC-through-Data.md

 ```

 Most of the `Person` type is well structured.
 The Id, name, and phone number all use types that enforce expectations on their values.
-CustomData however is left to be any string.
+CustomData, however, can be any string.

 `Person` is "open" because different callers can put any information they want in the CustomData field.
 It could be simple text, or it could be json or xml.
 The caller can do anything they want with the field so long as it fits in a string.
-For

 `Person` is also "closed".
-It knows the outer shape of CustomData is a string, so any operations on Person can handle CustomData uniformly for any caller.
+It knows the outer shape of CustomData is a string, so any internal operations on Person can handle CustomData uniformly.
-It can pass the data around and save it safely because it knows the outer shape is a string.
+It can pass the data around or persist it safely because it knows the outer shape is a string.
 The inner structure of CustomData doesn't matter to our component,
 we only save the data to later return it to the caller as we received it.

 ## Tradeoff: Flexibility vs Operability